TimHanewich/Power-Platform-Assets/writings/AADSTS50011.md

 This error would occur as soon as a user attempts to launch a model-driven interface, either in a Dynamics 365 first-party app or your own custom-built model-driven Power App.

 ## What does this mean?
 There is a section within Azure Active Directory named *Enterprise Applications*.
 This contains a list of the applications that you have registered to be authenticated against and used within the context of M365.
-For example, if you wish for one of your applications to use the Sharepoint API through the Microsoft Graph API, you'd register your app within Azure Active Directory here.
-The newly registered application would allow for you to set up an OAuth authentication flow, meaning users of your app would be able to log in with their own Microsoft account (personal or business) and in doing so allow your app to "use" Sharepoint on their behalf.
+For example, if you wish for one of your applications to use the SharePoint API through the Microsoft Graph API, you'd register your app within Azure Active Directory here.
+The newly registered application would allow for you to set up an OAuth authentication flow, meaning users of your app would be able to log in with their own Microsoft account (personal or business) and in doing so allow your app to "use" SharePoint on their behalf.

 Upon the user authenticating (logging in), an expiring token is delivered back to *your* application via a simple GET request to your registered "callback" or "redirect" URL that you set up in the registered application in the Azure portal.
 This token is what you will provide to the Microsoft Graph API to verify that you were given permission by the user via authentication.